SREEJITH-KM/Module-6/ENCAPSULATION.md

 ### RESULT
-thus thr program is executed successfully
+thus the program is executed successfully